alessandro-scalambrino/Mini-Facebook/README.md

 3. **Open phpMyAdmin**: Visit [http://localhost/phpmyadmin](http://localhost/phpmyadmin) in your browser.
 4. **Create Database**:
    - Click on the "Databases" tab.
-   - Enter "socialite_db" in the "Database name" field.
+   - Enter "mini-facebook" in the "Database name" field.
    - Click "Create" to create the database.
+   - import the database using the database dump "/mini-facebook.sql".

 5. **Configure Database Credentials**: